Eddy-Current Testing Services

-A circular coil carrying current is placed in proximity to the test specimen (electrically conductive).
-The alternating current in the coil generates a changing magnetic field, which interacts with the test specimen and generates eddy current.
+A circular coil carrying current is placed in proximity to the electrically conductive test specimen.
+The alternating current in the coil generates a changing magnetic field, which interacts with the test specimen and generates eddy-current.

 The machine can be set up to accept parts within a certain range of signal interpretation.
-This is done by utilizing a series of known good samples that are run through the coils to calibrate the machine.
-Then the different pieces are tested.
+This is done by utilizing a series of known good samples that are run through the coils in order to calibrate the machine.
+The different pieces are then tested.
 Parts that fall outside this range are rejected, usually with a red indicator light.

 Eddy-current testing uses electromagnetic induction to detect flaws in conductive materials.
 It can detect very small cracks in or near the surface of the material.